appium/ruby_console/osx.md

 Install `Xcode` 4.6.3 or better from the Mac app store and the command line build tools (Xcode -> Preferences -> Downloads).

+Make sure to create this symlink after installing the Xcode developer tools.
+Otherwise, FFI will not install properly.
+Reinstall Ruby if you didn't set this symlink and have FFI issues.

+`sudo ln -s /usr/bin/gcc /usr/bin/gcc-4.2`

 - Install Java 7 if there's no Java on the system.
   - [JDK 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html)